Nearsoft/apprentice/08 - Javascript and the DOM & Bootstrap/README.md

 </html>
 ```

-As we have mentioned in past chapters, the best way is to have our code separated, so the recommended way is to create a new file with `.js` extension and call from your html this way:
+As we have mentioned in past chapters, the best way is to have our code separated, so we recommend to create a new file with `.js` extension and call from your html this way:

 ```html
 <script src="js/script.js"></script>